rperricone/final-2024/README.md

+Update and delete on ticket are left I need to be completed i have the activity CRUD working.
+I have a database connection working and DAOS for Auth activity and ticket.
+I still need to do test coverage.

+---

 Your Final Project proposal is due.
 You should submit a link to a GitHub project that will house your submission.
 The project README should contain your project proposal.
 Your proposal should include:

 1. A description of the scenario your project is operating in.
 Everyday dog owners clean up after their pets.
 Some don't.
 Home owner associations want to keep public areas clean.

-2. A description of what problem your project seeks to solve.
+1. A description of what problem your project seeks to solve.
  Provide a clean up service locations and status for dog waste.

-3. A description of what the technical components of your project will be, including: the routes, the data models, any external data sources you'll use, etc.
+1. A description of what the technical components of your project will be, including: the routes, the data models, any external data sources you'll use, etc.
 Routes:
 - GET /ticket/:id - gets the ticket with this id
   - Output contains ticketId,location.lat,location.lon,activity[],description,dateCreated